slatedocs/slate/source/includes/_architecture.md

 Hosted node
 -----------
 <img src="images/architecture_hosted.svg" onerror="this.src='images/architecture_hosted.png'">
 Understandably, many users will not want to go to the trouble of running a full Ethereum node solely for the purpose of using Augur.
-Augur maintains five public Ethereum nodes, which are used automatically by [client.augur.net](http://client.augur.net) if an Ethereum node is not detected on localhost:
+Augur maintains five public Ethereum nodes, which are used automatically by [client.augur.net](http://client.augur.net) if a local Ethereum node is not detected:

 - [http://eth1.augur.net](http://eth1.augur.net)
 - [http://eth2.augur.net](http://eth2.augur.net)